 Scope: This policy provides direction to LSC Members for all elements relating to meet sanctions, meet approvals, and observed meets and swims.

+R-1 ACTION: Adopted Defeated Adopted/Amended Tabled Postponed Pulled

 Issuance of Meet Sanctions/Approval

+Each Local Swimming Committee (LSC) has been authorized by USA Swimming to issue the sanction or approval for all swimming competition and benefits, exhibitions, clinics and entertainment involving competitive swimming within its geographical boundaries, except that USA Swimming shall sanction national swimming competitions as defined by the President/CEO (or his/her designee).

 Meet Sanction: A permit issued by the LSC Sanction Manager to a USA Swimming member to conduct a meet in conformance with all USA Swimming and LSC Policies, in which all participants are current members of USA Swimming.
 The following clause will appear on all sanction application forms and on all forms upon which official sanctions are granted: “In granting this sanction, it is understood and agreed that USA Swimming shall be free from any liabilities or claims for damages arising by reason of injuries to anyone during the conduct of the event.”

 Meet Approval: A permit issued by the LSC for meets conducted in conformance with USA Swimming technical rules and LSC Policies; in which both current USA members and non-members may compete.
 The following clause will appear on all approval application forms and on forms upon which official approvals are granted: “In granting this approval, it is understood and agreed that USA Swimming shall be free and held harmless from any liabilities or claims for damages arising by reason of injuries to anyone during the conduct of the event.”

-Sanctions for swimming meets are issued by the LSC Sanction Manager to current member clubs of the LSC, Wisconsin Swimming, Inc. Approvals may be issued if they are in accordance with USA Swimming Rule 202.4.
+Sanctions or Approvals for swimming meets within the Wisconsin Swimming LSC geographical boundaries are issued by the LSC Sanction Manager.
+Approvals may be issued if they are in accordance with USA Swimming Rule 202.4.
 In accepting a sanction/approval, a meet sponsor agrees to abide by and enforce the definitions as set in 1.1.1 and/or 1.1.2.
 In a sanctioned or an approved meet, any disparity between USA Swimming Rules and LSC policy, the USA Swimming Rules prevail.

+HK-1 ACTION: Adopted Defeated Adopted/Amended Tabled Postponed Pulled

 Sanction/Approval Fees

 Fees are required for both approved and sanctioned swim meets involving four or more teams.

-A. A sanction/approval fee of thirty dollars ($30.00) must accompany each Meet Bid submitted to the Sanction Manager.
-A swim meet involving four (4) or more teams shall pay the designated fee.
-The sanction fee will be waived if no entry fees are charged.
+A. A sanction/approval fee of fifty dollars ($50.00) per day of competition will be

+collected post competition by the Sanction Manager.

+B. The sanction/approval fee will be waived if no entry fees are charged.

-B. A two-thirds vote of the LSC House of Delegates can exempt a sanction/approval fee.
+C. A two-thirds vote of the LSC House of Delegates can exempt a sanction/approval fee.

-A sanction/approval fee of thirty dollars ($30.00) must accompany each Meet Bid submitted to the Sanction Manager.
-The sanction fee will be waived if no entry fees are charged.

 Definitions of a Sanctioned Meet, Approved Meet, and Observed Swims/Meets